sean-crawfordx/sean-crawfordx/README.md

 - [**Butterfly News 🦋**](https://github.com/sean-crawfordx/butterfly-news)
-  Let's go back in time and change the past, then read about in in the news.
+  Let's go back in time and change the past, then read about it in the news.

 ---